teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 For small mobile games, patents may be too expensive.
 However, studios building truly innovative games can benefit from an investment in a small patent portfolio.
 We discuss [patent law here](/patent-basics), and our [patent services here](/patent-services).

-"During the years 1935 to 1952, Parker Brothers relied primarily on its patents to protect its monopoly of 'Monopoly.'" [*Anti-Monopoly, Inc. v.
-General Mills Fun Group*, 611 F. 2d 296 (9th Cir.
-1979)](https://scholar.google.com/scholar_case?case=4422552636781130392).

 <figure class="half">